VedantKahar/Android-Apps/README.md

 # Android-Apps
-this apps are not final apps, they are made
+this apps are not final apps, they are made for practicing android concepts